Angus Widdicombe: International representative rowing

 In 2019 Widdicombe was again selected to stroke the Australian men's eight for the 2019 international representative season.
 The eight placed 5th at the World Rowing Cup II in Poznan and 6th at WRC III in Rotterdam.
 Widdicombe then was selected to stroke the Australian eight at the 2019 World Rowing Championships in Linz, Austria.
 The eight were looking for a top five finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 The eight placed second in their heat and fourth in the final and qualified for Tokyo 2020.
 In Tokyo the Australian men's eight placed fourth in their heat, fourth in the repechage and sixth in the Olympic A final.
 Had they repeated their repechage time of 5:25:06 they would have won the silver medal.

-In March 2022 Widdicombe was selected into the Australian men's eight squad within the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Widdicombe was selected into the Australian men's eight squad for the 2022 international season and the 2022 World Rowing Championships.
 At the World Rowing Cup II in Poznan and at the WRC III in Lucerne, Widdcombe rowed in the four seat of Australian men's eight to a silver medal on both occasions.
 At the 2022 World Rowing Championships at Racize, the eight won through their repechage to make the A final where they raced to a third place and a World Championship bronze medal.

+In March 2023 Widdicombe was again selected in the Australian senior men's sweep-oar squad for the 2023 international season.
+At the Rowing World Cup II in Varese Italy, Widdicombe raced in the Australian men's eight.
+In the final after a slow start they rowed through most of the field to take second place and a silver medal.
+At 2023's RWC III in Lucerne, Widdicombe moved from seven into the stroke seat of the Australian men's eight.
+In the final they rowed stroke for stroke with their fancied Great Britain rivals but then moved away at the 1000m mark and held on for an upset gold medal victory.
+For the 2023 World Rowing Championships in Belgrade Serbia, the Australian men's eight was left unchanged and Widdicombe again stroked the crew.
+They won their heat powering past the USA eight who had headed them at the 1000m mark.
+In the A final Australia and Great Britain traded the lead over the first 1000m, but beyond that point the result mirrored that of 2022 with Great Britain exerting dominance by the 1500m, fighting off a fast finishing Dutch eight who took silver and leaving the Australians with the bronze for the second successive year.